 Support Rural Scholars in the Water Valley Cremona Area during Covid-19

-Are you a student or teacher studying and/or working from home and having trouble accessing stable internet to continue your studies/work?
+***SUPPORTING RURAL SCHOLARS/INTERNET ACCESSIBILITY INITIATIVE IS CLOSED FOR THE WEEKS OF DECEMBER 13TH TO JANURARY 10TH.
+WE HOPE TO RESUME OUR PROGRAM ON JANUARY 12TH.
+FURTHER INFORMATION WILL BE POSTED HERE.
+Are you a student, teacher or professional studying and/or working from home and having trouble accessing stable internet to continue your studies/work?
 At the Water Valley Library we have addressed these issues through our initiative Supporting Rural Scholars in the Water Valley/Cremona Area.
 The library has a large stockpile of donated used books in storage donated throughout the year that we sell in our bi-annual book sale fundraiser and we put a call-out for more donations for our Rural Scholars initiative.
 In July and August of 2020 we had an overwhelming amount of books donated from local residents to support this initiative.
 In August we organized two weekend long book sales and had a local baker donate her time to bake goods to sell at our event.
 Our first used book and bake sale was on August 22nd and 23rd where we raised almost $1600 and our second sale was the following weekend, August 29th and 30th, where we raised $1400 more.
 Through our Book and Bake Sale Fundraisers in August we raised just over $3000 to support this initiative.
 We have also received $1000 from the Calgary Foundations Stepping Stones Grant through Connect First Calgary and applied for one other grant we are waiting to hear back from.

 What services are available?
 The Water Valley Public Library has a public fiber-net connection in our library with Wi-Fi available anyone inside or outside our library.
 With your Water Valley Library Card (membership is free) and through our online cataloguing system you can order books through the Alberta Library Portal at https://alberta.relaisd2d.com/.
 All materials are delivered direct to our library at no cost.
 We also have three desk-top stations available, as well as three laptops available for in-house use.

 Did you say snacks and refreshments?
-Thanks to extra fundraiser from our amazing community residents we have FREE snacks and refreshments available in the kitchen for all student/teacher members.
-Our two amazing University student organizers, Ryatt Nugent and Alia McCracken, are your hosts and will have these available every Tuesday and Thursday.
+Thanks to extra fundraiser from our amazing community residents we have FREE snacks and refreshments available in the kitchen for all attendees.
+Our two amazing university student organizers, Ryatt Nugent and Alia McCracken, are your hosts and will have these available every Tuesday and Thursday.
 If you attend Thursday's group you might even get breakfast (thanks to Ryatt for her kitchen witchery)!

 How long will this study group be available?
-We currently have enough funding to rent the four-room building and pay university students to run the program until the end of December.
-If post-secondary schools will NOT be re-opening in January we will host another Book and Bake Sale in December to raise money for the second semester of school and apply for more funding through grants (fingers crossed).
+We currently have enough funding to rent the four-room building and pay university students to run the program until the end of December we are in the process of securing grant funding and donations for the 2021 winter school semester.

 How can I get involved?
 There are three ways you can get involved with this initiative; 1.
 You can join our study group and add yourself to our contact list to receive notices about our group and what we are doing, 2.
-You can donate to our initiative by contacting the email@example.com or contacting our library manager Lisette at 587.228.95583 or, 3.
-You can volunteer for our next fundraiser and help organize and setup the Book and Bake Sale in December.
+You can donate to our initiative by contacting the firstname.lastname@example.org or contacting our library manager Lisette at 587.228.9558 or donating through our facebook page or, 3.
+You can volunteer for our next fundraiser and help organize and setup the Book and Bake Sale.

 Thank you to EVERYONE who has supported this initiative, we are so thankful for all your work and contributions!